khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * All announcements about the course will go on Piazza
 * All materials will be posted on Piazza.
 * All questions will be asked and answered on Piazza (although of course feel free to send me an email if you have a personal question)
 * Homework assignments will be collected on Piazza.
-In most classes, I use anonymous posting, but as this class is smaller, and as we're all in the same boat this time around (we'll be reading papers seriously outside of our comfort zone), I think it may be fine to post under our real names.
+In most classes, I use anonymous posting, but as this class is smaller, and as we're all in the same boat this time around (none of us is a specialist in deep learning, me included), I think it may be better to post under our real names.
 Let's give it a try, and see how it goes.

 > 💡 By default, Piazza will send updates to your email about any change, and every post.
 Even if you use auto-filtering in your gmail folders (and I do definitely recommend that you set up filtering!), it quickly gets overwhelming.
 So personally, I recommend that you disable all emails from Piazza, and just visit it regularly during the week.